Camden Park (SA)

 Camden Park displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Camden Park's dwellings, as per the latest Census, consisted of 50.8% houses and 49.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In Camden Park, houses made up 50.8% of dwellings according to the latest Census, with other types such as semi-detached homes, apartments, and 'other' dwellings comprising 49.2%.
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Camden Park was at 26.3%, with mortgaged dwellings at 32.9% and rented ones at 40.8%.
-The median monthly mortgage repayment was $1,650, higher than Adelaide metro's $1,562.
-The median weekly rent was $305, lower than Adelaide metro's $320.
-Nationally, Camden Park's mortgage repayments were lower at $1,650 compared to the Australian average of $1,863, and rents were also lower at $305 compared to the national figure of $375.
+Home ownership in Camden Park stood at 26.3%, with mortgaged dwellings at 32.9% and rented ones at 40.8%.
+The median monthly mortgage repayment was $1,650, higher than Adelaide metro's average of $1,562.
+Median weekly rent in Camden Park was $305, compared to Adelaide metro's $320.
+Nationally, Camden Park's mortgage repayments were lower at $1,650 versus Australia's average of $1,863, and rents were also lower at $305 compared to the national figure of $375.

 Frequently Asked Questions - Housing